NirantK/best-of-jupyter/README.md

 # Programming Sugar
 - _Cool Feature_: Execute a shell command from inside your notebook.
 You can use this to check what files are in available in your working folder```!ls *.csv``` or even ```!pwd``` to check your current working directory
+    - You can `cd {PATH}` where PATH is a Python variable, similarly you can do `PATH = !pwd` to use relative paths instead of absolute
+    - Both `pwd` and `!pwd` work with mild preference for `!pwd` to signal other code readers that this is a shell command
 - Running jupyter from an environment does NOT mean that the shell environment in `!` will have the same environment variables
     - Running `!pip install foo` (or `conda install bar`) will use the `pip` which is in the path for the `sh` shell which might be different from whatever `bash` shell environment you use
 - If you want to install a package while inside Jupyter and `!pip install foo` doesn't seem to do it, try: